Dog walkers' insurance

 Personal accident cover

-If you suffer from an injury while you're out on a walk that means you're no longer able to work, personal accident insurance can pay you compensation to cover your earnings until you can get back on your feet.
+If you suffer from an injury while you're out on a walk that means you're no longer able to work, personal accident insurance can pay you compensation to cover your lost earnings.

 Business equipment cover

 Whether it's specialist leads or dog toys, or the laptop and phone you use to take bookings and manage your client base, your equipment is vital to keeping your dog walking business on the move.
 Business equipment insurance covers you if your stuff is lost, stolen or damaged.

 If you hold the personal details of your clients – such as contact information or card details – on your laptop or phone, you may like to consider cyber insurance.
 If you experience a data breach or cyber attack, cyber insurance can cover your liability for handling data, financial loss as a result of the breach or a breach of data protection laws.

 Once you've completed a quote, you'll be able to view a summary of cover.
 Please always refer to your policy documents for full details around exclusions, terms and limits of your customised cover.
 Read our guide to understanding your policy documents.